 - budget adoption

-Meetings of the City Council are open to the public and are usually attended by members of the media.
+All meetings of the City Council are open to the public.